-EXAMPLE: Purchase a Vivace RF Microneedling package and receive 30% off a skincare product regimen of your choice!
+EXAMPLE: Purchase an RF Microneedling package and receive 30% off a skincare product regimen of your choice!

 Using these examples as a roadmap, your next treatment push might look something like this: “Looking for a great Mother’s day gift?
-A Vivace packaging includes 3 Vivace RF Microneedling treatments so the special woman in your life can pamper herself all summer long!”
+Our Mother’s Day package includes 3 RF Microneedling treatments so the special woman in your life can pamper herself all summer long!”